aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/100-creating-a-product/300-add-the-source-code.md

 Once you have verified the pipeline has run you can go to {{% service_catalog_products_list_link %}} to view your newly created version.

-You should see the product you created listed:

-{{< figure src="/how-tos/creating-and-provisioning-a-product/SeeYourTask1Product.png" >}}

 Click on the product and verify *v1* is there

 {{< figure src="/how-tos/creating-and-provisioning-a-product/SeeYourTask1ProductVersion1.png" >}}